trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 understanding of CMake, one will have trouble resolving problems when they might occur.

 The remainder of this documented is structured as follows.
-First, there is a discussion of the various `TriBITS Developer and User Roles`_.
-Then a brief discussion of `CMake Language Overview and Gotchas`_ is provided.
+First, there is some additional `Background`_ material provided.
+Then, a detailed specification of `TriBITS Project Structure`_ is given.
+This is followed up by short descriptions of `Example TriBITS Projects` that are provided with the TriBITS source tree that are used throughout this document.
+The topic of `Package Dependencies and Enable/Disable Logic`_ is then discussed.
+An overview of the foundations for `TriBITS Automated Testing`_ is then given.

-ToDo: Finish outline of the document.
+The topic of TriBITS `Multi-Repository Support`_ is examined next.

-The final sections are detailed documentation of `TriBITS Global Project Settings`_, `TriBITS Macros and Functions`_, and `General Utility Macros and Functions`_.
+`Development Workflows`_ using TriBITS is then explored.
+This is followed by a set of detailed `Howtos`_.
+Later some `Additional Topics`_ are presented that don't fit well into other sections.
+Then the main bulk of the detailed reference material for TriBITS is given in the section `TriBITS Detailed Reference Documentation`_.
+Finally, several bits of information is provided in the `Appendix`_.

 Background
 ==========